emb-riscv/specs-markdown/interrupt-controller.md

 ## Alternate proposal

-[JB] Instead of having an array of interrupt handlers, it might be possible to map all peripheral interrupts to what are currently RISC-V local interrupts, with their static priority mechanism based on interrupt numbers.
+[JB] Each hart has a fixed set of interrupt vectors.
+For each interrupt source, a register exists that defines which vector receives interrupts from that source.
+Effectively, the hart has some number of IRQ lines and interrupt sources are assigned manually to IRQ lines.
+The IRQ lines have a fixed priority, based on the interrupt number.

 If multiple
 peripherals are assigned to the same vector, then the ISR for that